genthaler/beanshell-maven-plugin-archetype/readme.md

-### a Maven archetype to create a BeanShell-based Maven plugin
+### A Maven archetype to create a BeanShell-based Maven plugin

 Please see the [Project Documentation](http://genthaler.github.com/beanshell-maven-plugin-archetype)